 To do well in UCAT Verbal Reasoning, you have to skim read the text to find the keyword you’re looking for.
 This is a skill which you will develop over time, and practice helps.
 Some people say it’s good to read newspapers to practice this.
 But to be honest, if you’re going to spend time practicing, it’s probably more efficient to just do more VR questions.
 This is where having access to a large question bank or book will really help you.

 In the UCAT you can flag questions and come back to them later.
 If you’re unsure about an answer or simply don’t know, its worth flagging incase you have some time left over.

-It would take 5 seconds to do this every question by the time you wrote things down and looked back up, which is 220 seconds across 44 questions.
+Sometimes students develop their own techniques for each section.
+This is great and you should always do what works best for you, but don’t waste precious time doing extra things as this really adds up.
+I’ve had students in the past who always write down the keyword on their whiteboard, for example, in case they come back to the question.
+If it would take 5 seconds to do this for every question, by the time you wrote things down and looked back up, which is 220 seconds across 44 questions.
 This is just under 4 minutes, nearly 20% of your time!

 If timing is something that you are really struggling with then you may benefit from some of our one-to-one sessions.
 These sessions can be tailored exactly to your needs and our tutors can go through questions step-by-step with you to improve your timing efficiency.